 Tree & Landscaping Rules

 The Town of Davidson regulates the preservation, planting, and maintenance of trees through the Davidson Planning Ordinance.
 Section 9, Tree Preservation, Landscaping, & Screening, contains the standards which individual buildings or development projects must meet when they are constructed in Davidson.
-The standards cover: Who is responsible for administering the ordinance, documentation requirements for landscape plans, what must be preserved, how new trees must be planted, and a many other criteria such as construction practices, pruning techniques, and parking lot landscaping.
-Specific rules regarding tree trimming and removal can be found HERE
+Updated in 2019 after years of work by advisory boards, town staff, and the Davidson Board of Commissioners, the standards cover: Who is responsible for administering the ordinance, documentation requirements for landscape plans, what must be preserved, how new trees must be planted, and many other criteria such as construction practices, pruning techniques, and parking lot landscaping.
+Specific rules regarding tree trimming and removal can be found HERE.